camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I propose a decision?**

-Send an email to the Telco Global API Project mailing list with your motion.
+Send an email to the CAMARA Project mailing list with your motion.
 If there is no objection within a reasonable amount of time, consider the decision made.
 If there are objections and no consensus can be found, a vote may be called by a team participant.

 **How do I become a team participant?**